-Everyone has heard horror stories of apartment rentals gone bad.
-Whether it’s from a barking pit bull next door or a termite invasion that won’t go away, finding the right apartment can be a gruesome, tiring search.
-Don’t let yourself get wowed with a pleasant facade- before you sign a lease, there are some essential questions you must ask your landlord.
-Here is a sampling of the most important ones.
+Everyone has heard horror stories of apartment rentals gone bad, whether due to a barking pit bull next door or a termite invasion that won’t go away.
+Finding the right apartment can be a gruesome, tiring search.
+Don’t let yourself get wowed by a pleasant facade; before you sign a lease, there are some essential questions you must ask your landlord.
+Here are the 10 most important.

 1. Do all the appliances work?

 It seems obvious that the appliances should work, but don’t be so sure.
-Often the landlord hasn’t tested them out, and you certainly aren’t going to run a load of laundry in your brief apartment tour.
-Ask the question and make your landlord responsible to fix them if they don’t end up working.
+Often the landlord hasn’t tested them, and you certainly aren’t going to run a load of laundry in your brief apartment tour.
+Ask the question and make your landlord responsible to fix them if they end up not working.
 "The lease should indicate what appliances are included and that they are in good working order.
-Test the appliances immediately after moving in and put complaints and requests for repairs in writing," said Attorney Carl D. Goodman, an attorney located in Lynn, Massachusetts who specializes in commercial and residential landlord-tenant law.
+Test the appliances immediately after moving in and put complaints and requests for repairs in writing," recommends Carl D. Goodman, an attorney located in Lynn, Massachusetts specializing in commercial and residential landlord-tenant law.

 2. Is there an insect, rodent or bed bug problem?

-This information you will want to know, and hopefully you will get an honest answer.
-Most insect and rodent problems are manageable and preventable by not leaving food out, however I think everyone is in agreement that the last thing they want to see when they move into their new home is a welcome greeting from a mouse.
-"Bed bugs are a common and very difficult problem.
-Ask your landlord about infestation problems," said Attorney Goodman.
+This is information you will want to know, and hopefully you will get an honest answer.
+I think everyone will agree that one of the last things they want to see when they move into their new home is a welcome greeting from a mouse.

-Bed bugs live in the wood in furniture, bedding, couches and walls and are a nightmare to remove from a building.
-If there has been a history of bed bugs in the apartment, then make sure your landlord has done ALL of the necessary steps at ridding them and can provide a document from the exterminators detailing the measures taken.
-If not, then run for your life and do not sign the lease!
+In addition, "bed bugs are a common and very difficult problem.
+Ask your landlord about infestation problems," cautions Attorney Goodman.
+Bed bugs live in the wood in furniture, bedding, couches and walls and are a nightmare to remove.
+If there has been a history of bed bugs in the apartment, then make sure your landlord has done ALL the necessary steps to get rid of them and can provide a document from his exterminators detailing the measures taken.
+If not, run for your life and do not sign the lease!

 In most cases the landlord will repaint the apartment before you move in.
 Ask before you sign a lease to make sure this is the case.
-You can also ask if you can supply your own paint colors.
+You might also ask whether you can supply your own paint colors.
 Often landlords comply since they are going to repaint after you move out anyway.

-4. What utilities are included in the rent?
+4. Which utilities are included in the rent?

 The answer to this question often makes or breaks the rental; a reasonable rent can easily be overshadowed by having to foot all of the utilities.
 Find out exactly what your rental fee covers before signing a lease.